Lab-Grown Diamond Cut – Why it matters more than anything else

 This explains why the cut is the most critical aspect of the diamond and why a high-grade cut is more expensive.
 It requires hours of highly skilled labor and compromises the size and carat weight of the finished diamond.
 However, since the cut is independent of how the diamond was created, the diamond cut and what you pay for it are exactly the same for mined and lab-grown diamonds.
 It also explains why diamonds will always be costly and hold good value even as prices fall.

-Diamond shapes vs cut
+Diamond shapes vs. cut

-How to evaluate cut grade
+How to evaluate lab diamond cut quality

 When evaluating the lab-grown diamond cut grade (of round diamonds, see below regarding fancy-shaped grading), the diamond proportions are compared to the ideal proportions.
 The ideal proportions are based on Marcel Tolkowsky’s mathematically derived ideal shape and cut of the round brilliant.
 His model is the base of the 57-faceted ideal cut.
 However, it has since been tweaked based on computer simulations and surveys – notably by GIA, the diamond grader, and inventor of the 4Cs.